Testing the dark SU(N) Yang-Mills theory Confined Landscape: From the Lattice to Gravitational Waves

 Finally, by using \eqref{eq:surface_tension} and \eqref{eq:Latent_Heat}, the three-dimensional Euclidean action \eqref{eq:S_3} can be written as a function of latent heat $L$ and surface tension $\sigma$

 where the latent heat from the lattice results \cite{Lucini:2005vg} is

+The lattice error on the $1/N^2$ coefficient bares the largest uncertainty and will eventually contribute the most to the uncertainty of the GW parameters, as we will see later.
 The surface tension on the other hand can be either proportional to $N$ or $N^2$ due to indecisive lattice results.
 Intuitively, one may expect that the strength of the phase transition increases with $N$.
 The strength however depends on both $L$ and $\sigma$ as shown in \eqref{eq:S_3_Lattice}, where $L/N^2$ is related to the latent heat per d.o.f -- \eqref{eq:latent_heat_Nc2} becomes independent of $N$ for $N \gg 1$ -- and $\sigma\propto N$ or $N^2$.
 As a result, the strength of the GW only grows with $N$ if $\sigma\propto N^2$.
-As we shall see in the next section, \autoref{sec:thin_vs_PLM}, the PLM fitting prefers the $\sigma\propto N$ case.
+As we shall see in the next section, \cref{sec:thin_vs_PLM}, the PLM fitting prefers the $\sigma\propto N$ case.
 Nonetheless, we discuss both scaling behaviours of the surface tension in the following.

 \textbf{$\sigma$ proportional to $N$:} In this case, the lattice fitting function of the surface tension is \cite{Lucini:2005vg}

 By implementing \eqref{eq:surface_tension_Nc} and \eqref{eq:latent_heat_Nc2} to the Euclidean action \eqref{eq:S_3_Lattice}, we obtain